Rookie441/CTF/BCACTF2.0_Writeup.md

 > This challenge provides us with a zip file containing a flag.txt and homework.txt.
 However, they are both protected with a password.

 > There must be some way to brute-force the password.
-The first hint directed me to the [fcrackzip](https://mattcasmith.net/2020/09/12/cracking-password-protected-zip-file-fcrackzip) package, which the second hint provided the [wordlist](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt) used to brute-force common passwords.
+The first hint directed me to the [fcrackzip](https://mattcasmith.net/2020/09/12/cracking-password-protected-zip-file-fcrackzip) package, while the second hint provided the [rockyou wordlist](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt) used to brute-force common passwords.
 We then run the command, following the documentation.

 ![image](https://user-images.githubusercontent.com/68913871/123507820-34909700-d69e-11eb-860e-a9a28509d36e.png)